puzzle/ansible-training/hugo/content/labs/01.0/_index.en.md

 ```bash
 $ ssh -l ansible <node-ip>
 ```
-- Enter "yes" when prompted if your want to continue connecting
+- Enter "yes" when prompted if you want to continue connecting
 - Copy paste your SSH-password you received from your instructor when prompted and hit return

 On the nodes: